cosmos/cosmos/WHITEPAPER.md

 * Maintaining the UTXO database
 * Validating cryptographic signatures of transactions
-* Preventing transactions from spending non-existent transactions
+* Preventing transactions from spending non-existent funds
-* Allowing clients to query the UTXO database.
+* Allowing clients to query the UTXO database

 Tendermint is able to decompose the blockchain design by offering a very simple API between the application process and consensus process.